Virtual Design and Construction | Building Information Modeling

 Our engineers and BIM technicians use the latest, cutting-edge Revit and Navisworks software to layout our mechanical, electrical, and plumbing systems, coordinate with other trades, and see how our crew can construct the building before we get on site.
 Our in-house shop uses additional software to prefabricate and preassemble based on the virtual model of the building, minimizing on-site waste, installation time, and hours in the field spent on fabrication.

-At G.J.
-Hopkins, we are continually building and improving our VDC process to ensure we set ourselves apart from the competition.
-By maximizing the most recent innovations in technology, our goal is to create much more than just a model; it’s to give a higher value to our projects and our clients.
+We are continually building and improving our VDC process to ensure we set ourselves apart from the competition.
+By maximizing the most recent innovations in technology, our goal is to create much more than just a model; our goal is to give a higher value to our projects and our clients.

 We’ve come a long way since the days of the T-square, and as drafting programs and techniques become more and more innovative, so does the construction coordination and management process.